 Students participating in the Pallbearer Ministry.

 Inscape, U of D Jesuit's literary magazine, publishes once at the end of each year.
 Students can participate in two ways.
 Students are invited to serve on the editorial staff, which assesses submissions and edits the final publication.
-All students are invited to submit stories, essays, poems, and artwork through Moodle.
+All students are invited to submit stories, essays, poems, and artwork through the cocurricular's group page on myUofDJesuit or by uploading to the Inscape website (link below).
 Meeting times are as needed in either Room 130 or 215.

 The International Food Club is dedicated to the appreciation of the diversity of food and culture found throughout the Metropolitan Detroit Area.
 The club holds meetings at which students present their research on the food and history of various ethnic groups.
 The student members of the club plan outings to ethnic restaurants throughout the area.
 The group meets monthly, before outings, in either Room 206 or 005.